MohamedBoukthir/MohamedBoukthir/README.md

 <details>
  <summary>👨‍💻 More on Mohamed's software engineering Journey</summary>

-<p>Holder of an Information and Communication university diploma since 2023, I am currently pursuing a master's in cybersecurity, aspiring to deepen my expertise in securing digital environments.
-Complementing my formal education, I've undertaken extensive self-learning in web development, mastering Java OOP concepts, and acquiring proficiency in various frontend tools.</p>
+🎓 I obtained my **Master’s degree in Cybersecurity (2025)**, after previously earning a **University Diploma in Information and Communication (2023)**.

+Alongside my academic path, I have independently deepened my knowledge in **web development**:
+✔️ Strong foundations in **Java OOP**
+✔️ Experience with **frontend frameworks & backend systems**
+✔️ Continuous learner in **cybersecurity practices**

-<p>Actively seeking opportunities to apply my knowledge, I am poised to contribute to cutting-edge, secure digital solutions.</p>
+🌍 Actively looking for opportunities to contribute to impactful, secure digital solutions.
 </details>

 ---